App and account authentication¶

 Before redirecting the user to this URI, make sure that the user trusts your app and is aware of the fact that they will need to provide additional permissions.

 3. The user is transferred to a predefined redirect URL.
-This URL contains the access token as the value of the code
+This URL contains the access token as the value of the code query parameter.

 4. The user is transferred back to the app either of their own accord or automatically.
-The app is informed of the value of the code
+The app is informed of the value of the code parameter.

 5. The app sends a request for exchanging the authorization code with an access token to a specific endpoint.

-6. The app receives a response containing the access token as the value of the "accessToken"
+6. The app receives a response containing the access token as the value of the accessToken key.

-7. The app sends the ProtoOAApplicationAuthReq
+7. The app sends the ProtoOAApplicationAuthReq message containing the clientId and clientSecret fields.

-9. After receiving a response, the app sends the ProtoOAAccountAuthReq
+9. After receiving a response, the app sends the ProtoOAAccountAuthReq message containing the ctidTraderAccountId and accessToken fields.

-Afterward, the user should be authenticated under the account the ctidTraderAccountId
+Afterwards, the user should be authenticated under the account the ctidTraderAccountId of which matches the ctidTraderAccountId provided during step 8.

-The below diagram explains how the basic authentication flow works from the perspective of your Open API application.
+The diagram below explains how the basic authentication flow works from the perspective of your Open API application.

 graph TB

-A([Redirect the user to a specific URI]) ==> B([Receive the authorization code]);
+A([Redirect the user to a <br/> specific URI]) ==> B([Receive the authorisation <br/> code]);

-B ==> C([Send a request for attaining an access code]);
+B ==> C([Send a request for attaining <br/> an access code]);

-C ==> D([Send the ProOAApplicationAuthReq message]);
+C ==> D([Send the <br/> ProOAApplicationAuthReq <br/> message]);

-In the sub-sections below, we explain the key steps of the authentication flow in detail.
+D ==> E([Send the <br/> ProtoOAAccountAuthReq <br/> message]); In the sub-sections below, we explain the key steps of the authentication flow in detail.

-Adding a Redirect URI¶
+Add a redirect URI¶

-To add a new redirect URI, do the following.
+To add a new redirect URI, do the following:

-1. Open the 'Applications' page in the Open API portal.
+1. Open the Applications page in the Open API portal.

-3. In the newly appeared screen, scroll down to the 'Redirect URIs' section.
+3. In the newly appeared screen, scroll down to the Redirect URIs section.

 4. Add a redirect URL in an available empty text input field.
-In case no available fields are shown, click on the 'Add Redirect URI' button.
+If no available fields are shown, select the Add redirect URI button.

 https://id.ctrader.com/my/settings/openapi/grantingaccess/?client_id={clientId}&redirect_uri={your_redirectURI}&scope={scope}&product=web